 - It is really important that you don’t dismiss the parent’s claims, even if you don’t agree with their concerns.
-You may feel you haven’t seen any evidence at school of the child displaying autistic traits, but it doesn’t always necessarily mean that they may not be on the autistic spectrum.
+You may feel you haven’t seen any evidence at school of the child having difficulties but it doesn’t always necessarily mean that they may not be on the autistic spectrum.

 - It is very common for autistic children to present differently at school than they do at home.

-- As autism is a spectrum condition, autistic traits may differ between each individual.
+- As autism is a spectrum condition, being autistic will affect individuals in different ways.

-- Observe the child throughout the day, keeping a behaviour diary of any signs or traits that may indicate the need for a formal diagnosis.
+- Observe the child throughout the day, keeping a behaviour diary of any signs that may indicate the need for a formal diagnosis.